ucsd-cse29/fa24/src/week4/asan.md

 Segmentation fault (core dumped)
 ```

-When I provided a single argument, the command-line argument at index `2` is _invalid_ as an address (it happens to be `0`, though other values would givethe same error), so the program ended with a _segmentation fault_, which is a fancy term for “the program tried to access memory it shouldn't and was stopped by the operating system”.
+When we provided a single argument, the command-line argument at index `2` is _invalid_ as an address (it happens to be `0`, though other values would givethe same error), so the program ended with a _segmentation fault_, which is a fancy term for “the program tried to access memory it shouldn't and was stopped by the operating system”.
+This is because our `for` loop iterates until `i <= argc`, which means it will try to access `argv[argc]`, which is one past the number of arguments passed in.

 This is pretty different from an error like `ArrayIndexOutOfBounds` in a language like `Java`, which gives information like a stack trace and the value of the incorrect index.
 Because of C's focus on doing only what is necessary and giving low-level access to memory, this kind of mistake is permitted, for better or worse.
 Aside from causing numerous security vulnerabilities, these _memory errors_ are difficult to debug.